-You cannot apply for Post-Completion OPT more than 90 days before your completion of study date/degree conferral date.
+Degree conferral dates are June 1, February 1, August 31.
+You cannot apply for Post-Completion OPT more than 90 days before your degree conferral date.

-You may choose any start date between your degree conferral date and the end of your 60-day grace period.
+You may choose any start date between the day after your degree conferral and the end of your 60-day grace period.
 For example:

 |Degree Conferral Date||Can choose any start date between|